hw-studio-fall17/week-5/README.md

   - Click on the black bar at the bottom of the page that says 1 Family Selected
   - Copy the `<link>` and put it inside the `<head>` tag in your HTML
   - Follow the font-family instructions for your CSS

+## WEEK 5: HOMEWORK!
+* Go to www.repl.it
+* Login
+    - username: yourfirstname_yourlastname
+    - password: hwstudio5122
+* Click on our Web Development classroom
+* Find the week 5 assignment